Lunadork/Diversity-app/README.md

 ### Socket.IO

-The command executed in the API subsection above will also activate the Socket.IO on *localhost:5000*
+Run this command `...` to activate websocket.io on *localhost:5000*

 ------